onzfonz/comp227/src/content/6/en/part6c.md

 ```

 Dispatching multiple actions seems a bit impractical.
-Let's add an action creator <em>setNotes</em> which can be used to directly replace the notes array.
+Let's add an action creator `setNotes` which can be used to directly replace the notes array.
-We'll get the action creator from the <em>createSlice</em> function by implementing the <em>setNotes</em> action:
+We'll get the action creator from the `createSlice` function by implementing the `setNotes` action:

 ```js
 // ...